J5kinner/ForFun/ssfriendship/README.md

 In the project directory, you can run:

-### `npm run server`

-Runs the server of the app and you will be able to access the whole app from [http://localhost:3001](http://localhost:3001) to view it in the browser.

 ### `npm start`

-Launches the Front-End on http://localhost:3006
+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload if you make edits.\
+The page will reload when you make changes.\
-You will also see any lint errors in the console.
+You may also see any lint errors in the console.

+### `npm test`

+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

 Builds the app for production to the `build` folder.\